-The discrete/continuous choice approach is often used to analyze the demand for public utility services under block rate pricing, which is a nonlinear price system.
-Although a consumer's budget set is convex under increasing block rate pricing, a consumer's budget set is nonconvex under decreasing block rate pricing as is the case with the gas supply in Japan and the United Kingdom.
-The nonlinearity problem, which has not been examined in previous studies, arises under nonconvex budget sets in which the indirect utility function corresponding to the demand function becomes highly nonlinear.
-To address this problem, this article proposes a feasible, efficient method of demand on the nonconvex budget set and implements a case study using household-level data on Japanese residential gas consumption.
-The advantages of our method are as follows: (i) the construction of an efficient Markov chain Monte Carlo algorithm with an efficient blanket based on the Hermite-Hadamard integral inequality and the power-mean inequality, (ii) the explicit consideration of the (highly nonlinear) separability condition, which often makes numerical likelihood maximization difficult, and (iii) the introduction of normal disturbance into the discrete/continuous choice model.
+The decreasing block rate pricing is a nonlinear price system often used for public utility services.
+The residential gas services in Japan and the United Kingdom are provided under this price schedule.
+The discrete/continuous choice approach is used to analyze the demand under decreasing block rate pricing.
+However, the nonlinearity problem, which has not been examined in previous studies, arises because a consumer's budget set (a set of affordable consumption amounts) is nonconvex and, hence, the resulting model includes highly nonlinear functions.
+To address this problem, we propose a feasible, efficient method of demand on the nonconvex budget.
+The advantages of our method are as follows: (i) the construction of an efficient Markov chain Monte Carlo algorithm with an efficient blanket based on the Hermite-Hadamard integral inequality and the power-mean inequality, (ii) the explicit consideration of the (highly nonlinear) separability condition, which often makes numerical likelihood maximization difficult, and

-^{}Corresponding author: Tel:+81-29-850-2314, E-mail:miyawaki.koji@nies.go.jp
+^{}Corresponding author: Phone:+81-798-54-6204.
+E-mail:miyawaki.koji@kwansei.ac.jp.